aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/imagecolormode/_index.md

 public class ImageColorMode
 ```

-A utility class providing constants.
 Specifies the color mode for the generated images of document pages.
 ## Fields

 | Field | Description |